Undershaw: History

 Doyle lived at Undershaw for a decade between 1897 and 1907 (Louise died in 1906).
 The house was the place where many of Doyle's most famous works were written including The Great Boer War, The Hound of the Baskervilles, The Adventures of Gerard, The Return of Sherlock Holmes, and Sir Nigel.

 Doyle also entertained many notable house guests at Undershaw.
-These included Sherlock Holmes illustrator Sidney Paget, the famous Sherlock Holmes actor William Gillette, and the author of Dracula, Bram Stoker.
-Other notable visitors included E.W.
-Hornung, J.M.
-Barrie, Thomas Wemyss Reid, Gordon Guggisberg, Churton Collins, Virginia Woolf, and Bertram Fletcher Robinson.
+These included Sherlock Holmes illustrator Sidney Paget, the Sherlock Holmes actor William Gillette, and the author of Dracula, Bram Stoker.
+Other notable visitors included E. W. Hornung, J. M. Barrie, Thomas Wemyss Reid, Gordon Guggisberg, Churton Collins, Virginia Woolf, and Bertram Fletcher Robinson.

 Redevelopment controversy

 Undershaw was converted into a hotel not long after Doyle sold it.
 During 2004, the hotel closed and the property was purchased by Fossway Limited but remained unoccupied.

-In June, 2010 the Waverley Borough Council declined to buy Undershaw.
+In June 2010, Waverley Borough Council declined to buy Undershaw.
 The council's chief of planning, Matthew Evans, stated "We don't have that kind of money.
 We have to tighten our belts."
-But councillor Jim Edwards, the only vote against the planning officers’ recommendations, stated "This house has got tremendous historical importance.
+Councillor Jim Edwards, the only vote against the planning officers’ recommendations, stated "This house has got tremendous historical importance.
 This is a massive development, and quite unacceptable in my view."
-And Doyle's great-nephew Richard Doyle, reportedly 'upset', said "The family had been trying to come up with ways of buying it, but the price was so high we could not afford it.
+Doyle's great-nephew Richard Doyle, reportedly 'upset', said "The family had been trying to come up with ways of buying it, but the price was so high we could not afford it.
 We just wish there was something we could do."

 "This is a place which is steeped in history and should be treated with reverence.
 Conan Doyle's life and works are a fundamental part of British culture and arguably their stock has never been higher.
 We have been absolutely delighted to see enthusiasts from across the world get in touch and pledge their support to our efforts."

 "We are very hopeful that this decision will signal a sea change in attitude towards this historic property and that it will lead to it being rightly preserved as a single building – hopefully as a museum or centre where future generations can be inspired by the many stories which have been created within its walls.."

 — Undershaw Preservation Trust Co-founder John Gibson, regarding the legal decision that halted redevelopment plans for Undershaw in 2012.

 On 18 August 2010 the Los Angeles Times reported that plans were in motion to redevelop the home into a multi-unit apartment building, stating "The hammers start raining blows on Undershaw as early as next month."
 The plan continued to be opposed by the preservationists, who wanted to see the house maintained as a single structure in whatever form it is subsequently put to, such as a home or museum.
 They had been frustrated when attempts to promote Undershaw into the top rank of protected buildings failed.
 A government report stated that the house was not architecturally notable, and that Sir Arthur Conan Doyle was not of the same standing as Jane Austen or Charles Dickens.